 The NStEP Steering Committee is now seeking a Development Coordinator to support the Programme Manager in the development and roll-out of the new project.

-The successful applicant will be employed by the Union of Students in Ireland, reporting directly to the Programme Manager and ultimately to the NStEP Steering Committee (the USI, the HEA, and QQI).
-There will be a strong partnership with the HEA National Healthy Campus Coordinator in the delivery of the project.
-The Development Coordinator will work to develop and implement the project plan of work, build a network of engaged staff and student partners in the project, to identify and develop resources for key audiences to ensure the project is collaborative and participative, create dynamics communications, and to support the Programme Manager in day-to-day operations. l
+The successful applicant will be employed by the Union of Students in Ireland, reporting directly to the Programme Manager and ultimately to the NStEP Steering Committee (the USI, the HEA, and QQI), There will be a strong partnership with the HEA National Healthy Campus Coordinator in the delivery of the project.
+The Development Coordinator will work to develop and implement the project plan of work, build a network of engaged staff and student partners in the project, to identify and develop resources for key audiences to ensure the project is collaborative and participative, create dynamics communications, and to support the Programme Manager in day-to-day operations.

 There will be a need for the successful candidate to travel regularly within Ireland for meetings, updates and institutional visits, and some international travel may also be required from time to time.
 During key periods there may also be some requirement to work outside of normal working hours.